sammi-turner/Minimal-DWM-Build/README.md

 ## Build process if you ALREADY have the xfce4 desktop environment installed on your system

 1. Clone or download this repo and cd into the folder.
-2. Set permissions on 'DWM.desktop', 'dwm-session' and 'Makefile' to allow execution using either the command line or the right-click menu in your graphical file manager.
+2. Set permissions on 'dwm.desktop', 'dwm-session' and 'Makefile' to allow execution using either the command line or the right-click menu in your graphical file manager.
 3. Enter the command

 ```
 sudo chown -R $USER /usr/share/xsessions/
 ```

-4. Copy the 'DWM.desktop' file to
+4. Copy the 'dwm.desktop' file to

 ```
 /usr/share/xessions/